ropensci/ruODK/README.md

 One of the Department’s core missions is to conserve and protect the value of the land to the culture and heritage of Aboriginal people.

-This software was created both as a contribution to the ODK ecosystem and for the conservation of the biodiversity of Western Australia, and in doing so, caring for country.
+This software was created not only as a contribution to the ODK ecosystem, but also for the conservation of the biodiversity of Western Australia, and in doing so, caring for country.